 - Services by Other Organisations

-Department of Human Services youth justice workers work across three main areas: youth justice custodial centres, youth justice teams based in local areas and courts.
+Youth justice workers work in secure youth justice custodial precincts, in youth justice teams based in local areas and in courts.
+Their work includes:

 Want to know more?

 To find out more about becoming a youth justice worker, visit youth justice on the department’s website.